CrowRei34/Bakeneko-Reader/README.md

-# Trinity-Reader
+# Bakeneko-Reader

-Trinity-Reader is a premium, open-source manga reader for Desktop and Android.
+Bakeneko-Reader is a premium, open-source manga reader for Desktop and Android.

 ## Features
 - Offline reading and downloads